Loading organizations...

 Key people at Ormeau Baths.

-Ormeau Baths was founded by Jon Bradford (Co-Founder).
+Ormeau Baths was founded in 2017 by Jon Bradford (Co-Founder).

 Ormeau Labs (formerly Ormeau Baths) is a Belfast-based startup innovation hub and co-working space housed in a historic Victorian bathhouse, founded to foster tech entrepreneurship in Northern Ireland.
 It provides affordable workspaces, accelerator programs, hackathons, workshops, industry partnerships, and networking to help startups build connections, access funding, and scale globally, serving over 200 members from diverse industries.[1][4][8]
 Key initiatives include co-managing HBAN 2.0 (Halo Business Angel Network) with Dogpatch Labs and leading the all-island Founder Labs accelerator alongside partners like The AMP in Derry and Queen’s University Belfast, significantly impacting Northern Ireland's startup ecosystem by nurturing talent and driving cross-border growth.[1]